 There are many ways to teach your dog to love their toys and these methods are similar to the ways in which we teach dogs to love learning, interacting with and bonding with us.
 I don’t buy a dog toy, take it out of the bag and perfunctory toss it on the floor and say, smell you later Fido, have fun!
 Instead, we engage the dog, act silly with the dog toy, toss it, run after it, and energetically play with your dog.
 Raise the tone of your voice a few octaves (especially men who sound like Barry White), think soprano (Julia Child), not bass.
 If you are thoroughly embarrassed if someone saw you behaving in this manner you are on the right track!
 If need be, rub some food scent or grass or your own body odor on the toy to engage the dog and entice him towards the toy.
 This is about bonding, interacting, engaging and teaching.
 Not disassociating, ignoring and isolating.
-Yes, your dog may eventually love playing or chewing their now prized possession in the comfort of their doggy den (dog crate) or under the bed, however that is their choice.
+Yes, your dog may eventually love playing or chewing their new prized possession in the comfort of their doggy den (dog crate) or under the bed, however that is their choice.
 Your responsibility is to teach them as you would any member of your family, how a mom and dad want their family to behave and equally important, to teach a dog that it is OK and encouraged to be independent and able to be left alone with their toys in happiness while being fulfilled, enriched and stimulated.
-Ancillary, this will also help a lot with separation anxiety disorder and other behavior issues down the road.
+Ancillary, this will also help a lot with Separation Anxiety Disorder and other behavior issues down the road.

 Dog Toy Summary